heliolinx/heliolinx/README.md

 #### Splitting `heliolinc` hypothesis files, and recombining output ####

 For analyses involving large number of hypotheses, such as those targeting NEOs, you can break the hypothesis files into smaller pieces for embarrassingly parallel runs.
 For example, the file radhyp_NEOF_01b.txt could be broken into 35 pieces with 5000 hypotheses each (except the last, which would have only 2095. **Don't forget that each individual hypothesis file needs its own one-line header**.
-There is also a multithreaded version of `heliolinc_kd`, called `heliolinc_ompkd`, which will be discussed below.
+There is also a multithreaded version of `heliolinc`, called `heliolinc_omp`, which will be discussed below.

 The NEO files with tens of thousands of hypotheses have been run successfully only on carefully chosen subsets of input data: trailed sources in the case of radhyp_NEOF_01b.txt, and detections at less than 90 degrees solar elongation in the case of radhypo_ie01a.txt.
 Processing unculled input data, such as is expected for runs targeting the main belt with radhypo_mb02a.txt, might not be computationally tractable with the NEO files.
 If you want to find NEOs without culling the input data (e.g., if you are targeting NEOs outside Earth's orbit that might not be moving fast enough to make trails on your images), a way to make this computationally tractable is to cut out the the hypotheses closest to Earth, where the sampling is finest.
 For example, radhyp_NEOF_01b.txt has 172095 hypotheses, but only 53135 correspond to asteroids more than 1.1 AU from the sun, and only 10761 correspond to those more distant than 1.2 AU.
 Using only the more distant hypotheses can greatly reduce the runtimes.

 If you divide a hypothesis file, such as radhyp_NEOF_01b.txt, into parts with extensions _p00, _p01, _p02, etc, and you want to run it on a set of data called `mydata` that you have already processed with `make_tracklets`, you can run `heliolinc` on it as follows:

 ```
-heliolinc_kd -imgs outim_mydata.txt -pairdets pairdets_mydata.csv -tracklets tracklets_mydata.csv \
+heliolinc -imgs outim_mydata.txt -pairdets pairdets_mydata.csv -tracklets tracklets_mydata.csv \
 -trk2det trk2det_mydata.csv -mjd 59816.00 -obspos Earth1day2020s_02a.csv -heliodist radhyp_NEOF_01b_p00.txt \
 -clustrad 500000.0 -mingeodist 0.01 -mingeoobs 0.005 -minimpactpar 50000.0 -outsum sum_mydata_NEOF_01b_p00.csv \
 -clust2det clust2det_mydata_NEOF_01b_p00.csv

-heliolinc_kd -imgs outim_mydata.txt -pairdets pairdets_mydata.csv -tracklets tracklets_mydata.csv \
+heliolinc -imgs outim_mydata.txt -pairdets pairdets_mydata.csv -tracklets tracklets_mydata.csv \
 -trk2det trk2det_mydata.csv -mjd 59816.00 -obspos Earth1day2020s_02a.csv -heliodist radhyp_NEOF_01b_p01.txt \
 -clustrad 500000.0 -mingeodist 0.01 -mingeoobs 0.005 -minimpactpar 50000.0 -outsum sum_mydata_NEOF_01b_p01.csv \
 -clust2det clust2det_mydata_NEOF_01b_p01.csv

-heliolinc_kd -imgs outim_mydata.txt -pairdets pairdets_mydata.csv -tracklets tracklets_mydata.csv \
+heliolinc -imgs outim_mydata.txt -pairdets pairdets_mydata.csv -tracklets tracklets_mydata.csv \
 -trk2det trk2det_mydata.csv -mjd 59816.00 -obspos Earth1day2020s_02a.csv -heliodist radhyp_NEOF_01b_p02.txt \
 -clustrad 500000.0 -mingeodist 0.01 -mingeoobs 0.005 -minimpactpar 50000.0 -outsum sum_mydata_NEOF_01b_p02.csv \
 -clust2det clust2det_mydata_NEOF_01b_p02.csv